-Body Language Question to Class Elicit this Answer Your hand is open and turned up toward a person.
+Body Language Question to Class Elicit This Answer Your hand is open and turned up toward a person.
 Then point toward a person.
 If I call on you like this (hand up), how does that feel versus if I call on you like this (point)?
 The hand up is welcoming and encouraging.
 Pointing is direct and can be threatening.
 Hand down to a person and look away.
 What if you had your hand raised and I did this?
 What does that tell you?
 Wait; not now; or be quiet please.
 Stand close to a person and look at him or her as if you are listening intently.
 If you had raised your hand and were answering a question, and I came to you like this, what does that mean to you?
 Trainer is interested in them.
 Everyone in the room should be focused on this person.
 The person is honored by attention.

-0 or back to the person and look way toward someone else.
+Stand close, but turn your side or back to the person and look away toward someone else.
 If you were talking and I did this, what would that tell you?
 Be quiet; or you've talked enough; or I'm not interested in what you have to say-I'm more interested in someone else.
-Move from the individual to the senter of the room.
+Move from the individual to the center of the room.
 If I'd been talking for three or four minutes and suddenly moved to the center of the room, what might that tell you?
 We're switching subjects and want their focus.
-W m y ta While continuing to train/talk, move toward the talkers, place your hand face- down on the able in front of them, and keep your face to the class.
-(They will elkely stop talking.)
+Stand in front of the room.
+While continuing to train/talk, move toward the talkers, place your hand face-down on the table in front of them, and keep your face to the class.
+(They will likely stop talking.)
 What if I'm standing up here training and two people start talking to each other?
 (Ask two people to talk and keep talking.)
 (To talkers) How does that feel?
 Do you feel like you can continue to talk?
 Did I have to SAY anything?
-(To the class) Do you feel I care enough about YOUR learning by managing the situation?
 Talkers don't feel they can continue talking.
 They know what you want.
 Learners feel that you will manage these disruptions for their sake.
+(To the class) Do you feel I care enough about YOUR learning by managing the situation?